uabrc/uabrc.github.io/docs/uab_cloud/index.md

 ## Users' Responsibilities on Cheaha

-All Cheaha users are advised to adhere the following responsibilities.
+On Cheaha, resources are shared among multiple users, and your actions can significantly impact the system and affect others.
+All users are expected to use their Cheaha account, storage, and computational resources responsibly and professionally.
+All Cheaha users are advised to adhere the following responsibilities:

 - Lab PIs and Core Directors: